CamilaRZC-Dev/CamilaRZC-Dev/README.md

 - 👀 I’m interested in  Learn
  manipulating computers
  to conquer the world
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning  Data Science
+and programming language
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...